 What is Narcissistic Abuse?

 People with narcissistic personality disorder believe they are very important and that the world revolves around them.
-They’re self-absorbed and don’t have time or interest in others unless it serves a purpose for them.
+They’re self-absorbed and have fantasies of limitless self-importance, success and power.
+They over-exaggerate their accomplishments, popularity and social importance.
+Narcissists exploit others for personal gain and don’t have time or interest in others unless it serves a purpose for them.
+They lie, dominate, manipulate and control other people and pit people against each other by influencing emotions like fear and anger, and they use threats to get what they want.
+Narcissists require constant feeding of their egos and crave admiration constantly.
 Narcissists don’t have empathy and they don’t have the ability or desire to understand what another person is feeling or experiencing and why.

 Narcissists crave attention, praise and they can be demanding.
 They have grandiose views of themselves, their lives, and their futures, and they use manipulation as a way of achieving their goals.

 A person with narcissistic personality disorder may:

 - expect special consideration or special treatment

 The narcissist views people as objects which can feed their needs (known as ‘sources of narcissistic supply’).
 The narcissist will use any tactic, without guilt, empathy or conscience, to make sure they get their narcissistic supply and their needs are met.
 The Narcissist projects their disorder onto the people they spend time with, including their partner, friends and family.